 In reality, girl meets boy.
 If boy goes on to be successful, girl becomes slave to boy’s career and needs.
 I find myself carrying a degree and the shreds of a career that never was, dreams that never will be.
 I find myself, instead, in the same role as my mother who didn’t incur massive debt to live a life of service to men.
 Cleaning clothes, cleaning dishes, cleaning surfaces and floors and raising children and also a grown man who ought to, and does, know how to do all these things as well but doesn’t because no one expects it of him.
 Not his own mother, not the world he lives in, any of his peers and certainly not me.
 How could I?

-Your career is so much more important, has so much more fiscal potential that mine could ever dream to accomplish.
+Your career is, after all, so much more important, has so much more fiscal potential than mine could ever dream to accomplish.
 Your work is so much more demanding, with more pressures than I could ever hope to understand, I’m sure.
 What with all these people relying on you and all.
 It’s almost as if their world would crumble should you disappear tomorrow.
 I’m sure I know nothing of what that must feel like, except I am quite certain that if I left tomorrow yours would certainly implode, would it not?

 “I need you to keep things at home solid so that I can be effective.”